 How to rent cheap workspace in Amsterdam

-Existing Broedplaatsen have their own approach, it’s best to ask at the Broedplaats if there is space available.
+Existing Broedplaatsen have their own approach and policy, it’s best to ask at the Broedplaats if there is space available and how to apply.

 All available work and living spaces in Amsterdam and all Amsterdam Broedplaatsen you can find here: https://www.amsterdam.nl/kunst-cultuur/ateliers/.